-A Diploma is awarded to all Graduates.
+A DIPLOMA is awarded to all Graduates.

-A large and Beautifully Ornamented Circular, containing upwards of SIX SQUABE FEET, representing the Exterior and Interior View of the College, various characteristic designs, pennanship, &c., sent by mall free of charge, accompanied with catalogue giving full particulars.
+A large and Beautifully Ornamented Circular, containing upwards of SIX SQUARE FRET, representing the Exterior and Interior View of the College, various characteristic designs, penmanship, &c., sent by mail free of charge, accompanied with catalogue giving full particulars.
 Address

-E.R.
-LOSIER Baltimore Md.
+Baltimore Md.

-SAWTELLS & SHANNON No. 9 Monroe St. HAVE JUST RECEIVED THEIR SPRING STOCK
+SAWTELLS & SHANNON No. 9 Monroe St. THEIR SPRING STOCK

 Cloths, Cassimeres and Vestings.
-Also, a complete assortment of
+Also, a complete assortment of Gentlemen's Furnishing Goods.

-JOHN T. LAKIN.
-[Successor to Wheeler & Lakin.]
-WILL RECEIVE AND HAVE OPENED FOR inspection on Thursday, March 29th, a new and well selected assortment of
+JOHN T. LAKIN, [Successor to Wheeler & Lakin.]

+WILL RECEIVE AND HAVE OPENED FOR inspection on Thursday, March 29th, a new and well selected assortment of Cloths, Cassimeres and Vestings!